KNEE TO KNEE

 nudges

-ink at the tideline (page 3)
+ink at the tideline

 Collaboration is something I’d love to see more of in poetry.
 Knee to Knee exemplifies the many good reasons why.
 Rachel Goodman and Elvire Roberts have together produced a formally innovative and politically impactful book evoking the joys and pains of feminine being and the constraints contemporary western societies place on it.
 Unlike many collaborative ventures where poets weave the individual voices of independently-authored poems into dialogue, Goodman and Roberts appear to have co-written all poems in a way that renders it hard to guess – and redundant to ask – which words and lines came from which collaborator.
 This is a bold surrender of the individualized voice long reified in dominant poetic discourses of romanticism and modernism (quite problematically, I think) – in other words, a release of ego and an affront to what Michel Foucault called the ‘author function’.